MeroZemory/IDA-Assistant/README.md

 - **Token Management System**:
   - Automatic token counting and message length management
   - Automatic removal of older messages when prompt length exceeds limits
+- **Conversation Control**:
-- **Conversation Interruption**: UI for stopping analysis at any time during the conversation
+  - UI for stopping analysis at any time during the conversation
+  - Explicit conversation termination by AI using the end_conversation command
+  - Visual feedback when conversation is stopped
+  - Distinct termination commands for successful completion and failure scenarios
+  - Clear visual indication of analysis success or failure
 - **Enhanced Function Name Search**: Similarity-based function name matching and suggestions using the fuzzywuzzy library
 - **Strengthened Error Handling**:
   - Automatic retry mechanism for API rate limit errors